To the Exciting World of Space Exploration.

 Star Light-Star Bright Observatory

-Light's next Public Observing Session is planned for Jan 2015, weather permitting.
-The observatory will not be open
+Light's next Public Observing Session is planned for 24 Jan, weather permitting.
+The plan is to try and get a view of

 Observatory will not open if the